Pfcpi/Majlis/whatisLeft.md

 - in modifying the member, the warning the member exists should not be there.
 - matricule for plaignant in form and database and request.
 - date always removes one day.
+- viewing the membres and temoins for pv is disgusting.